Isocyanate: Toxicity

 Isocyanates can present respiratory hazards as particulates, vapors or aerosols.
 Autobody shop workers are a very commonly examined population for isocyanate exposure as they are repeatedly exposed when spray painting automobiles and can be exposed when installing truck bed liners.
 Hypersensitivity pneumonitis has slower onset and features chronic inflammation that can be seen on imaging of the lungs.
 Occupational asthma is a worrisome outcome of respiratory sensitization to isocyanates as it can be acutely fatal.
 Diagnosis of occupational asthma is generally performed using pulmonary function testing (PFT) and performed by pulmonology or occupational medicine physicians.
 Occupational asthma is much like asthma in that it causes episodic shortness of breath and wheezing.
 Both the dose and duration of exposure to isocyanates can lead to respiratory sensitization.
 Dermal exposures to isocyanates can sensitize an exposed person to respiratory disease.

 Dermal exposures can occur via mixing, spraying coatings or applying and spreading coatings manually.
 Dermal exposures to isocyanates is known to lead to respiratory sensitization.
 Even when the right personal protective equipment (PPE) is used, exposures can occur to body areas not completely covered.
 Isocyanates can also permeate improper PPE, necessitating frequent changes of both disposable gloves and suits if they become over exposed.

 Flammability

 Methyl isocyanate (MIC) is highly flammable.
 MDI and TDI are much less flammable.
 Flammability of materials is a consideration in furniture design.
 The specific flammability hazard is noted on the safety data sheet (SDS) for specific isocyanates.

-Hazard controls
+Hazard minimization

-Elimination and substitution seeks to eliminate a hazard directly from use in industrial processes.
-Elimination if possible also has the possibility of eliminating the need for other controls.
-If unable to make an elimination, substituting a less hazardous isocyanate may also control hazards.
-Because of the hazards inherent in isocyanates, there is ongoing research for suitable replacements.
-The EPA has sponsored work on finding suitable replacements for isocyanates in polyurethane coatings.

-Engineering controls seek to decrease hazards by creating barriers to hazard exposure.
-Using the source–pathway–receptor model, an engineering control acts on the pathway to mitigate hazards emanating from the source from reaching the receptor.
-An automated spraying booth with a separate ventilation system would be an example of engineering controls.
-Appropriate ventilation is a common engineering control when using isocyanates.